albarsil/bert-textclassification/README.md

 ```

 ### ops
-Contains the devops/operations files
+Contains the devops/operation files

 ### local_test
-A directory containing scripts and a configuration to run simple training and inference jobs locally so you can verify that everything is configured correctly.
+A directory containing scripts and configurations to trigger training and inference jobs locally.

 Possui alguns arquivos:
-* __train-local.sh__: instantiate the container configured for training.
+* __train-local.sh__: trigger the container configured for training.
-* __serve-local.sh__: instantiate the container configured to serve.
+* __serve-local.sh__: trigger the container configured to serve.
 * __test-dir__: The directory that is mounted on the container with test data mounted everywhere that matches the schema of the container.

 ##### Exemplos de chamadas locais: